 • 4 weeks in summer when it’s flat

 • 4 weeks in winter when it’s blown out

 • 2 weeks for landlocked adventures e.g. city breaks, work trips, weddings

 You’re 2.5 months down before you start!
 Now you need to surf at least 5.5 times per month.

 How to do the 52 surfs challenge

 You can go hi-tech or low-tech.
 I went low and liberated a notebook from my daughter.
 Then scrawled all 12 months to await my triumphant five bar tallies.
-I’ve also added a section for the beaches I surf, to discover my favourite break of 2020.
+I’ve also added a section for the beaches I surf, to discover my favourite break of the year.